Does Drinking Water Help Boost Your Immune System?

 Did you know that you lose one cup of water per day just by breathing, and six cups of water is lost daily from urination?

 Drinking water is a key component of building a healthy body.
 A build-up of toxins from any source can be worsened with dehydration.

 Toxins from your environment or from metabolic processes all put a burden on your immune system.
-Making it difficult for your body to fight off any pathogens that you might be exposed to.
+This makes it difficult for your body to fight off any pathogens that you might be exposed to.

 Immune cells are normally fairly dormant and spring into action when there’s some sort of immune challenge.

 In this article, we’ll consider whether drinking water boosts your immune system; and look at six key ways water can impact your immune system.
 Plus, seven immediate ways to boost your immune system today.
 Let’s dive in…